takuhii/PhantomJS-25_Beta/README.md

 Deciding Where To Get PhantomJS
 -------------------------------

-By default, this package will download phantomjs from `https://bitbucket.org/ariya/phantomjs/downloads`.
+I have changed the package to download phantomjs from `https://bitbucket.org/takuhii/phantomjs25-beta/downloads/` now, as I didn't want to be spanking Ariya's bandwidth.
 This should work fine for most people.

 ## Downloading from a custom URL